 He did, however, waver on that pledge.

 Jeremiah Alexander Highlights

-Alexander has already posted some eye-popping numbers despite having two more years before graduating high school.
+Alexander has already posted some eye-popping numbers despite having one more year before graduating high school.

-As a sophomore, he racked up nine sacks, 25 tackles for a loss and 119 tackles overall in addition to helping Thompson win a state title.
+As a junior, he totaled nine sacks and a ridiculous 31 tackles for a loss.
+He was just as good as a sophomore, when he racked up nine sacks, 25 tackles for a loss and 119 tackles overall in addition to helping Thompson win a state title.
 He even recorded an interception and returned it for a touchdown.
-In two seasons of varsity football, he’s posted 15 sacks, 193 tackles and five forced fumbles, according to statistics kept by MaxPreps.
+In his first two seasons of varsity football, he posted 15 sacks, 193 tackles and five forced fumbles, according to statistics kept by MaxPreps.